pioneer-io/documentation/docs/javascript-sdk-doc.md

 ```

 ## Adding a Context
 This SDK allows you to specify a context when calling the `getFeature` method.
 A context allows the SDK to evaluate strategies associated with a certain feature state.
-For example, a feature flag has a rollout strategy, such that only 10% of users should get the new feature, if the feature flag was turned on in via the Compass user interface or API.
+Before using a context though, the feature flag must have a rollout strategy, greater than 0%, and the feature flag must be toggled on via the Compass user interface or API.
 In order to determine whether a user gets that new feature, the developer should supply a userKey that uniquely identifies that user.
 The SDK will calculate the percentage associated with that uesrKey and if that percentage is lower than 10%, then the SDK will evaluate to true.

 ```javascript
 const SDK = require("pioneer-javascript-sdk");